jazzi/jazzi.github.io/_posts/2023-12-21-hpe-microserver-gen10-with-freebsd.md

 Or you will have **Connection refused** error.

+Another solution is change *bind_to_address "/var/mpd/.mpd/socket" into "127.0.0.1" in configuration file */usr/local/etc/musicpd.conf* as the setting value will back to default as long as **ympd** restart.

 If command line [mpc](https://www.musicpd.org/doc/mpc/html/) is the client you want, try `pkg install musicpc` and connect to server by `mpc --host=/var/mpd/.mpd/socketi`.

 ### Use Jail manager Bastille